-The architects were inspired by the Ariel Sharon National Park itself, which is turning an old urban rubbish dump into a flourishing green space.
+The architects were inspired by the design of the Ariel Sharon National Park itself, which is a super ambitious project to turn one of the world’s largest garbage dumps into a flourishing green space.
 The reuse of shipping containers makes perfect sense, as an estimated 800,000 containers are abandoned by the maritime services each year.
 The use of containers will also save on production, costs and construction time, and the modular units are flexible enough to adapt to any changes required.

 Yoav Messer Architects’ Econtainer Bridge is made of a continuous line of containers punctuated by balconies that provide space to stop, take a rest and enjoy the gorgeous views on each side.
 The bridge is set upon four columns, minimizing its impact on the ground.
 A great (re)use for shipping containers that we haven’t seen before, the Econtainer Bridge will provide access to the park while serving as a destination in its own right.

 + Tel Aviv’s notorious ‘Garbage Mountain’ transforms into world’s largest recycling park